-Few realise as they travel on the busy B3006 through the pretty village of Selborne, that behind the imposing frontage of Gilbert White’s House, ‘The Wakes’, lies beauty, tranquillity and history in over 20 acres of ancient parkland and carefully restored gardens.
+Few realise as they travel on the busy B3006 through the pretty village of Selborne, that behind the imposing frontage of Gilbert White’s House, ‘The Wakes’, lies beauty, tranquillity and history in 30 acres of ancient parkland and carefully restored gardens.

-Visitors to the house and garden marvel at the quirky features, the glorious vistas and the creative planting which are delightful whatever the season or weather.
+Visitors marvel at the quirky features, glorious vistas and creative planting which are delightful whatever the season or weather.

 Gilbert White was an experimental, keen and enthusiastic gardener and elements he designed include the wine-pipe seat, the cut-out statue of Hercules and two hahas plus the herb garden, kitchen garden and ‘six quarters’.
 18th century planting ensures that the garden has much to offer the true plantsman but it can be equally enjoyed for its tranquility, simple charm and beauty.

 Head Gardener David Standing began work here in 1979 and imediately embarked on an ambitious project to uncover the original layout of the garden and recreate it.
 As no plan existed, David studied White’s journals, correspondence, household account books and a diary called ‘The Garden Kalendar’ in order to work out the garden design that White created, which had all but disappeared in the decades since his death.
 The restoration is now largely complete.

 A dedicated group of garden volunteers known affectionately as The Wakes Weeders, help David and his small team with all aspects of garden maintenance (new recruits always welcome!)

 Now, for the first time, we are publishing extracts of the Wakes Weeders’ Newsletters in our monthly gardening blog.
 For the full Weeders’ Newsletter, you will have come and help out in the garden!